What is a 401(k) QDIA?

 Betterment provides tailored allocation advice based on what each individual investor needs.
 That means greater personalization—and potentially greater investment results—for your employees.

 At Betterment, we monitor plan participants’ investing progress to make sure they’re on track to reach their goals.
-When they’re not on target, we provide actionable advice to get them back on the road to investment success.
+When they’re not on target, we provide actionable advice to help get them back on track.
 As a 3(38) investment manager, we assume full responsibility for selecting and monitoring plan investments—including your QDIA.
 That means fiduciary relief for you and better results for your employees.
-All of this for a fraction of the cost of most providers.

 The exchange-traded fund (ETF) difference

 Another key component that sets Betterment apart from the competition is our exclusive use of ETFs.
-Cost-effective, highly flexible, and technologically sophisticated, ETFs are rapidly gaining in popularity among retirement investors.
-Here’s why:
+Here's why we use them:

-- Low cost—ETFs generally cost far less than mutual funds, which means more money stays invested
+- Low cost—ETFs generally cost less than mutual funds, which means more money stays invested.

-- Diversified—All of the ETFs used by Betterment are well-diversified so that investors are not overly exposed to individual stocks, bonds, sectors, or countries—which may mean better returns in the long run
+- Diversified—All of the portfolios used by Betterment are designed with diversification in mind, so that investors are not overly exposed to individual stocks, bonds, sectors, or countries—which may mean better returns in the long run.

-- Sophisticated—ETFs take advantage of decades of technological advances in buying, selling, and pricing securities.
-Learn more about these five attributes now.
+- Efficient—ETFs take advantage of decades of technological advances in buying, selling, and pricing securities.

 Helping your employees live better

 Our mission is simple: to empower people to do what’s best for their money so they can live better.
-Every aspect of our solution from our QDIAs to our user-friendly investment platform is designed to give your employees a more personalized, holistic experience.
+Betterment’s suite of financial wellness solutions, from our QDIAs to our user-friendly investment platform, is designed to give your employees a more personalized experience.
 We invite you to learn more about what we can do for you.